jfernsler/Commander/README.md

 Follow the prompts in the resulting window to begin and use the help icons on the left of the window to aid in your process if need be.

 Enjoy!

+Note:
+The drag and drop aspect is using the [FileDrop class from Nathan Blomquist](http://iharder.sourceforge.net/current/java/filedrop/).
+His class is released into public domain for use.
+It enables drag and drop for any JComponent and makes it exceptionally straightforward to implement.